MalikGuzeldemirci/Cloud-Resume-Challenge/README.md

 11. CI/CD part was handled in github/workflow/main.yaml file.
 You just need to upload all files to github repository and add your AWS keys named as AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY in github secrets.
 ![alt text](https://github.com/MalikGuzeldemirci/Cloud-Resume-Challenge/blob/master/README.md-photos/Secrets.png)

-**Note: If you change any other my name variables inside any file such as BucketName that I used in my code, you have to rearrange my code according to it.**
+**Note: If you change any other variable names inside any file such as BucketName that I used in my code, you have to rearrange my code according to it.**